 Support for XML data movement is provided by the load, import and export utilities.
+Support for moving tables that contain XML columns without taking the tables offline is provided by the ADMIN_MOVE_TABLE stored procedure.

 Importing XML data

 The import utility can be used to insert XML documents into a regular relational table.
 Only well-formed XML documents can be imported.